 I joined Hess Financial in 2012.
 I was pleasantly surprised to discover that Stephan had created a firm that was nothing like the financial services that I had read about in the news.
 I found that we were helping people with the same types of decisions that I was struggling with every day.
 Even though I’ve been a homeowner for close to a decade, I still struggle to find a balance between spending and saving money for emergencies and retirement.
 It can be really overwhelming!
 I’ve come to the conclusion that being part of an organization that helps people understand their finances and reduces the anxiety related to them is just as magical as working at Disney!

 In 2017 I earned a master’s degree in Organizational Leadership at Eastern Mennonite University.
-I’m also on the board of directors for Open Doors, a local thermal homeless shelter.
-While my current obligations don’t leave me a lot of free time, when I do have a moment to spare I love cross stitching, classic video games, craft projects, listening to audiobooks, and watching Disney movies.
+I previously served on the board of directors for Open Doors, a local thermal homeless shelter.
+When I have time to myself, I love cross stitching, playing classic video games, listening to audiobooks and podcasts, and watching classic Disney movies.

-You could certainly build a house for yourself without a set of plans, without the experience, and without a qualified home builder, but I wouldn’t recommend it.
-If time and resources were unlimited enough mistakes could be made along the way that maybe by the third or fourth full home build, you had it!
-Financial security can be a lot like building a home, but you only really have one try at it.
-And you can do it by yourself without a set of plans, but I wouldn’t recommend it.
-That’s why after immersing myself in the world of personal finance from 2016-2017 as a licensed Series 7 and 66 registered representative with Commonwealth Financial Network®, I was convinced that the services of a CERTIFIED FINANCIAL PLANNER™ professional were more needed than anything else.
-Hess Financial offered me the opportunity to begin a rigorous planning education program while supporting the needs of the firm.
-I’m enrolled in a CFP® certification class with Bryant University and looking to take the exam in 2018-2019.
-Being able to apply some of the ‘book smarts’ from my class to the real world under the experienced eye of a CERTIFIED FINANCIAL PLANNER™ professional has been an unbelievable educational accelerator.
+After immersing myself in the world of personal finance from 2016-2017 as a planning associate licensed Series 7 and 66 through Commonwealth Financial Network®, I was convinced that the services of a CERTIFIED FINANCIAL PLANNERTM professional were necessary to best assist the clients.
+Hess Financial offered me the opportunity for a rigorous financial planning education program while supporting the needs of the firm.
+I’m enrolled in a CFP® college level certification class with Bryant University and looking to take the CFP® exam in 2018-2019.
+Being able to apply some of the lessons from my class to the real world under the eye of a CERTIFIED FINANCIAL PLANNERTM professional has been a welcomed educational accelerator.

 Restarting in the financial services industry in 2016 after careers as a foster care supervisor and as a regional waterpark manager has not been easy.
-However, my incredibly strong wife, Becky, and our three life loving daughters make every moment worth it as we ski, bike, laugh, cry, read, garden, travel, and grow together in the Shenandoah Valley.
+However, my incredibly strong wife, Becky, and our three life loving daughters make every moment worth it as we ski, laugh, bike, read, swim, travel, and grow together in the Shenandoah Valley.